 This post is about a great, strong, safe pet bike basket that we found – the Axiom Pet Bike Basket.
-A while ago I asked for advice on a good pet bike basket for transporting a small dog – our new puppy, Billy.
+A long time ago I asked for advice on a good pet bike basket for transporting a small dog – our dog, Billy.
 Billy is a Yorkie-Poo, but as I find that name embarrassing to say out loud in public, I prefer to call him “mainly a Poodle.”
 A lot of good advice poured in, and we did a bit of investigating on our own.

-Related: 5 of the Best Dog Bike Baskets
+Related: 7 of the Best Dog Bike Baskets and Dog Carriers

-Here’s a video of Billy’s first ride in the Axiom Pet Basket.
+Billy’s Rirst Ride in the Axiom Pet Basket

 Installation of the Axiom Basket was pretty simple.
 The cool thing is that you can attach the Axiom Dual Function Premium Pet Bike Basket to a quick release bracket on the handle bars, or use the built-in adjustable brackets on the bottom to simply snap it onto your rear bike rack.
 We chose to install it on the front of the bike.
 I was happy to find that the quick release really is quick, and that it is a cinch to put the basket back on.